zealbell/WobbleMeshImageView/README.md

  very aware it might not be so perfect drawing pixel by pixel in corel draw with dimensions not being exact even after taking off the anti-aliasing, if you use photo-shop well GFY (Yes it is what you're thinking, but I didn't say it).
 I just hate photo-shop (I mean, it's better than corel draw but yes the more reason).
-The first time I used photo-shop my fingers got paralyzed and my left thumb just wouldn't tap the right click every time I was about to engage the bezier tool, worst was the erazer tool, I almost lost my vision, visited an opthamologist who recommended coreldraw he told me as I dragged the eraser tool my pupils started to shrink because it was actually erasing my eye cells, that was why I erased the entire document I was working on(I was trying to spice up a client's photo).
+The first time I used photo-shop my fingers got paralyzed and my left thumb just wouldn't tap the right click every time I was about to engage the bezier tool, worst was the erazer tool, I almost lost my vision, visited an opthamologist who recommended coreldraw, he told me as I dragged the eraser tool my pupils started to shrink because it was actually erasing my eye cells, that was why I erased the entire document I was working on(I was trying to spice up a client's photo).
 My pupils got so small that things appeared bigger (I mean, a small line suddenly became an entire document in just 2 minutes of clicking, it was wonderful).
 The doctor adviced I should update my corel draw to the latest version to make the healing process faster (Yes it worked) after he told me about a dude whose pupil had gone to some next level 4nm extreme by the same eraser tool, felt very